Detectives in Togas: Reception

 "adds life to the study of ancient civilizations".

 The Christian Science Monitor says Detective in Togas "neatly succeeds in constructing a lesson in ancient history around the plot of a whodunit and spinning the whole thing into a great tale for middle school readers".
 A reviewer in Huntingdon Daily News says the book has a "fascinating setting", and is "full of suspense and excitement".

 Kirkus Reviews describes it as "A good story and with its careful attention to Roman ways, this has its sparkle too" and Publishers Weekly calls it "delightful and witty".
 For the 2003 reissue, reviewer Terri Schmitz says it is "action-packed and filled with details about what daily life was like for patrician Roman boys, providing painless history lessons along with the rousing story lines."
 The Guardian says readers "end up learning loads of interesting information about Ancient Rome as you go along - and even a bit of Latin!"

+Television adaptation

+In 1958, Detectives in Togas was adapted by BBC Television in the United Kingdom as a six-episode children's serial under the title The Riddle of the Red Wolf.
+The adaptation was scripted by C. E. Webber.